 Why you might want to pay taxes with a credit card

-With just a few days to go until this year's deadline, paying with plastic could be a lucrative maneuver -- or a last resort.
+With just hours to go until this year's deadline, paying with plastic could be a lucrative maneuver -- or a last resort.
 Here's how to do it the smart way.

 More in www.cnet.com